Confederate States of America: Armed forces

-Most soldiers were white males aged between 16 and 28.
-The median year of birth was 1838, so half the soldiers were 23 or older by 1861.
-In early 1862, the Confederate Army was allowed to disintegrate for two months following expiration of short-term enlistments.
-Most of those in uniform would not re-enlist following their one-year commitment, so on April 16, 1862, the Confederate Congress enacted the first mass conscription on the North American continent.
-(The U.S. Congress followed a year later on March 3, 1863, with the Enrollment Act.)
-Rather than a universal draft, the initial program was a selective service with physical, religious, professional and industrial exemptions.
-These were narrowed as the war progressed.
+Most soldiers were white males aged between 16 and 28; half were 23 or older by 1861.
+The Confederate Army was permitted to disband for two months in early 1862 after its short-term enlistments expired.
+The majority of those in uniform would not re-enlist after their one-year commitment, thus on April 16, 1862, the Confederate Congress imposed the first mass conscription on North American territory.
+(A year later, on March 3, 1863, the United States Congress passed the Enrollment Act.)
+Rather than a universal draft, the first program was a selective one with physical, religious, professional, and industrial exemptions.
+These became narrower as the battle progressed.
 Initially substitutes were permitted, but by December 1863 these were disallowed.
 In September 1862 the age limit was increased from 35 to 45 and by February 1864, all men under 18 and over 45 were conscripted to form a reserve for state defense inside state borders.
 By March 1864, the Superintendent of Conscription reported that all across the Confederacy, every officer in constituted authority, man and woman, "engaged in opposing the enrolling officer in the execution of his duties".
 Although challenged in the state courts, the Confederate State Supreme Courts routinely rejected legal challenges to conscription.

 Many thousands of slaves served as personal servants to their owner, or were hired as laborers, cooks, and pioneers.
 Some freed blacks and men of color served in local state militia units of the Confederacy, primarily in Louisiana and South Carolina, but their officers deployed them for "local defense, not combat".
 Depleted by casualties and desertions, the military suffered chronic manpower shortages.
 In early 1865, the Confederate Congress, influenced by the public support by General Lee, approved the recruitment of black infantry units.
 Contrary to Lee's and Davis's recommendations, the Congress refused "to guarantee the freedom of black volunteers".
 No more than two hundred black combat troops were ever raised.